spacemeshos/docs/docs/start/integration.md

 ### Explorer Backend API

-It's come to our attention that, due to various shortfalls in the node API as outlined here, some third party applications have chosen to instead read data from the [explorer backend API](https://github.com/spacemeshos/explorer-backend/tree/master).
-Please be aware that **this is not currently a supported method of reading Spacemesh data.** The explorer backend is used to power the official [Spacemesh explorer](https://explorer.spacemesh.io/) but, unlike the official node API, we make no guarantees about its availability, correctness, or completeness.
-For example, it currently [filters out multisig transactions entirely](https://github.com/spacemeshos/explorer-backend/issues/92#issuecomment-1836105402), and we've found [previous inconsistencies](https://github.com/spacemeshos/explorer-backend/issues/95) between this and the official API.
-This API also **does not support reorgs.** Furthermore this API is likely to change in future without notice.
+It has come to our attention that due to various shortfalls in the node API (as outlined above), some third-party applications have chosen to instead read data from the [explorer backend API](https://github.com/spacemeshos/explorer-backend/tree/master).
+Please be aware that **this is not currently a supported method of reading Spacemesh data.**

+The explorer backend is used to power the official [Spacemesh explorer](https://explorer.spacemesh.io/).
+However, unlike the official node API, we make no guarantees about its availability, correctness, or completeness.
+For example, it currently [filters out multisig transactions entirely](https://github.com/spacemeshos/explorer-backend/issues/92#issuecomment-1836105402) and we have found [previous inconsistencies](https://github.com/spacemeshos/explorer-backend/issues/95) between this and the official API.
+This API also **does not support reorgs.** and is likely to change in the future without notice.

-We strongly encourage developers to use only the official gRPC node API, as documented here, for reading canonical Spacemesh data.
+We strongly encourage developers to only use the official gRPC node API, as documented here, for reading canonical Spacemesh data.

 ## Accounts​

-Spacemesh accounts are controlled by [Ed25519](https://ed25519.cr.yp.to/) keypairs.
-Every pubkey maps to precisely one valid account address.
+Spacemesh accounts are controlled by [Ed25519](https://ed25519.cr.yp.to/) key pairs.
+Every pubkey (public key) maps to precisely one valid account address.
 However, this mapping is more complex than in other blockchains due to account abstraction (aka account unification).
 Every Spacemesh account is an instance of a smart contract that links to one of the four hardcoded templates (aka precompiles):

-- Multisig: a Wallet controlled by multiple keys
+- **Multisig**: A Wallet controlled by multiple keys.
-- Vault: a special account, hardcoded at genesis, with a balance that vests over time
+- **Vault**: A special account, hardcoded at genesis, with a balance that vests over time.
-- Vesting: a special Multisig that is bound to a particular Vault
+- **Vesting**: A special Multisig that is bound to a particular Vault.
-- Wallet: a standard wallet controlled by a single keypair
+- **Wallet**: A standard wallet controlled by a single key pair.

-Most applications only need to concern themselves with `Wallet` and `Multisig` accounts; the other two can be safely ignored.
+Most applications only need to concern themselves with `Wallet` and `Multisig` accounts.
+The other two can be safely ignored.

 ### Address Generation

 Account addresses are 24 bytes long, typically expressed as a [bech32](https://en.bitcoin.it/wiki/Bech32) string starting with the `sm1` HRP for mainnet and `stest1` for testnet.
 An account address is computed as the [Blake3](https://github.com/BLAKE3-team/BLAKE3) hash of the concatenation of the [SCALE-encoded](https://github.com/paritytech/parity-scale-codec) account template address and the SCALE-encoded args required to spawn the account (otherwise known as the immutable state).

-In other words, in case of a simple, single-sig Wallet:
+In case of a simple, single-signature Wallet, the address can be calculated thus:

 ```go
 args := WalletTemplate.SpawnArguments{key}
 account_address := Blake3(scale_encode(WalletTemplate.Address) || scale_encode(args))
 ```

-and in the case of a Multisig:
+and in the case of a multisig:

 ```go
 args := MultisigTemplate.SpawnArguments{n, keys}
 account_address := Blake3(scale_encode(MultisigTemplate.Address) || scale_encode(args))
 ```

-where `key` is a single Ed25519 pubkey, `keys` is an array of such keys, and `n` is the minimum number of required signatures for the multisig.
+In the above, `key` is a single `Ed25519` public key, `keys` is an array of such keys, and `n` is the minimum number of required signatures for the multisig.

 ### Spawning

-Accounts can receive funds at any time, but before spending funds an account must be spawned.
-An account that has received funds but hasn't yet been spawned is called a "stub" account: it has a balance but no other state and no linked template code.
-There is no way to tell the type of account of a stub, nor whether it's even a valid address, until it's spawned.
-The act of spawning an account provides the missing pieces of the puzzle: the template address and the spawn arguments (immutable state).
-In other words, it involves revealing the Blake3 preimage of the account address (as described above).
+Accounts can receive funds at any time.
+However, before spending funds, an account must first be spawned.
+An account that has received funds but has not yet been spawned is called a **stub** account: it has a balance but no other state and no linked template code.
+Until a stub is spawned, there is no way to tell what type of account it is or if it is even a valid address.
+The act of spawning an account provides the missing pieces of the puzzle: the **template address** and the **spawn arguments** (immutable state).
+In other words, it involves revealing the `Blake3` pre-image of the account address (as described above).

 Spawning an account requires a Spawn transaction, which has an associated fee.
-A stub account with a sufficient balance can spawn itself via a SelfSpawn operation; otherwise, another account can pay for the Spawn operation.
-A SelfSpawn operation (which is a wrapper over the Spawn operation) looks like:
+A stub account with a sufficient balance can spawn itself via a `SelfSpawn` operation.
+Otherwise, another account can pay for the Spawn operation.
+A `SelfSpawn` operation (which is a wrapper over the Spawn operation) looks like:

 ```go
 args := WalletTemplate.SpawnArguments{key}